lesterw1/Posh-Spotify/README.md

 4. The inner environment hashtable can optionally have the following keys:

     1. **CallbackUrl** - The callback url setup during registration.
 If not prsent the default will be `http://localhost:8080/callback/`.
-    2. **Scopes** - The set of user permission scopes that should be requested anytime a full authentication is required.
+    2. **DefaultScopes** - The default set of user permission scopes that should be requested anytime a full authentication is required.
 The user must authorize the use of these scopes to obtain access to the commands that use them.
     3. **ProxyServer** - The hostname of the proxy server used to connect to Spotify if a proxy server is required.
 All other proxy related keys will be ignored if this key is not present.
     4. **ProxyPort** - The port to use when connecting through the specified proxy server.
 Port 80 will be chosen if this key is not present.
     5. **ProxyBypassList** - The list of URIs that will not use the proxy.
 No bypass list will be used if this key is not present.